-Fascinated by the power of the trend and the role that pinning it plays in the spread of its popularity, Pinterest reminds me of the and they told two friends, and they told two friends, and so on, and so on Fabergé Organic shampoo commercial.
-Recently I came across the article “8 Home Trends That Pinterest Ruined for All of Us” from House Beautiful.
+Fascinated by the power of the trend and the role that pinning it plays in the spread of its popularity, Pinterest reminds me of the Fabergé Organic shampoo ad campaign with the and they told two friends, and they told two friends, and so on, and so on line.
+Recently, I came across the article “8 Home Trends That Pinterest Ruined for All of Us” from House Beautiful.
 A headline with home trends and Pinterest in it is my kind of headline.
 I could only guess at what the list of 8 would entail.
 Scrolling through the list of the too much of a good thing offenders, I shook my head in agreement with several of author Lauren Smith’s selections.
 Let me show you what I mean.

 1. Chevron Anything

 It is hard deny the fact that this is one pattern that has fallen victim to the done to death effect.

 Let the record show I love these jars, but fully understand the too much of a good thing point.
 The unpretentious utility and multi-purpose what’s in a jar appeal of the iconic mason jar reaches all the way back to its inception in 1858.
 I mean, come on.
 It’s mason and ball jars!
 The popularity of these inexpensive jars is well preserved.
 See what I mean?
 These babies were in high demand at the estate sale we attended this past weekend.
 Numbers three through seven on the list rank as mild offenders, mere this trend shall pass mentions.
 It was not until I got to number eight did I realize Ms. Smith may just have a point.

 I believe the time has come for this keyboard confessional.

 Painted everything is the please put down the paint brush and step away from the ______________ trend I love to hate.